PasaLab/BENU/BENU/Readme.md

 You can replace it with any other data graph.
 Note that different data graphs may generate different execution plans due to the degree distribution.

-In the experiments in the ICDE paper, we use the provided test_datagraph to generate the execution plans for all the data graphs.
+In the experiments in the ICDE paper, we use the provided test_datagraph to generate the execution plans for all the pattern graphs.

 ### Pattern graph